zacharee/InstallWithOptions/README.md

 * If you're using an Android skin that limits sideloading.
   * Check Developer Options for settings like "Install via USB" and "USB Debugging (Security Settings)", and make sure they're enabled.

+### "Shell does not have permission to access user X"
+This error will likely occur when you try to install an app inside a Work Profile created by an app like Shelter or TestDPC.

+To solve it, you need to enable debugging features in the Work Profile by disabling the "Disallow debugging features" user restriction.

+In TestDPC, you can do this by opening the app inside the Work Profile, scrolling down to "User restrictions", tapping "Set user restrictions", and disabling "Disallow debugging features".

+If your Work Profile creator doesn't provide the option to disable this restriction, you'll need to request the app developer add it.

 ## FAQ
 ### Where is the "Bypass Low Target SDK Block" option?
 This flag was only added to Android in Android 14.
 If you're using Install with Options on Android 13 or below, you won't see it in the app.